Allen has 30 to help streaking Grizzlies beat Hawks, 131-113

 Grizzlies: PG De’Anthony Melton (sore left leg) and F Brandon Clarke (sore left calf) were held out for the second consecutive game.
 F Justise Winslow (sore right quadriceps) has missed six consecutive games. … Morant wasn’t on the pregame injury report after experiencing tightness in his back in the fourth quarter on Tuesday night. … Memphis took its fifth consecutive win by double digits.

-Hawks: Interim coach Nate McMillan said Capela had soreness “from the last few games” and Gallinari “tweaked” his left ankle in Tuesday night’s 123-107 win over New Orleans.
-McMillan said Gallinari’s ankle is “pretty sore” but he doesn’t expect either injury to be a long-term concern. … The Hawks’ seven-game home winning streak ended.
+Hawks: The Hawks’ seven-game home winning streak ended.
 Five wins in the streak came against Western Conference teams. … After making 20 of 31 3s against New Orleans, the Hawks made only 10 of 28, including four of eight by Bogdanovic.

 UP NEXT